Circuitscape/Circuitscape.jl/README.md

 Linux, but didn't work on Windows.

-Julia as a programming language is built from the ground up to be parallel, and as a result the new Circuitscape supports parallelism on all three
+Julia as a programming language is built from the ground up to be parallel, and as a result the new Circuitscape natively supports parallelism on all three platforms.
-platforms: Windows, Mac and Linux.

 ## Installation